The NHS and care workers who have died during the coronavirus pandemic

 More than 100 frontline NHS and care workers are confirmed to have died during the coronavirus pandemic.

-Health Secretary Matt Hancock has said that 82 health workers and 16 care workers have died from Covid-19, however, this is only a partial picture.
+Foreign Secretary Dominic Raab, deputising for Boris Johnson at Prime Minister’s Questions on Wednesday, said 108 NHS and social care workers are known to have died from coronavirus.

-Tributes from local NHS trusts and loved ones have confirmed the deaths of 98 people working for the NHS and seven in care homes since March 25.
+Through tributes from local NHS trusts and loved ones, the PA news agency has confirmed the names of 108 health and social care workers who have died after contracting Covid-19 since March 25.

 Eileen Landers, cleaner